-This Criteria Checker document is a checklist allowing the Project to match your piece of training with the CL Standard.
-It is a matrix that the trainer completes and submits to the Project for approval.
+This Criteria Checker document is a checklist allowing us to assess your piece of training against the CL Standard.
+It is a matrix that the trainer completes and submits to us for approval.

-Tip: The most up-to-date version of the Criteria Checker can be found here.
+Tip: The most up-to-date version of the Criteria Checker can be found on our website.

-3. Pricing Matrix
+3. Price Matrix

-The prices shown here reflect our actual overheads in certifying courses and learners.
-There is a GBP (£) version, and another in both EUR (€) and USD (\$).
+The price matrix contains the prices of our certification and accreditation services.
+These prices reflect our actual overheads in certifying courses and learners.
+As well as the main GBP (£) price matrix, we also have EUR (\in), USD (\$) and AUD (A\$) versions.

-Tip: The most up-to-date versions of the Price Matrix can be found here.
+Tip: The most up-to-date versions of the Price Matrix can be found on our website.